civican/legisinfo/42-1/bills/C-58/bill_text.md

     any other information that, in accordance with Treasury Board policies, must be published.

-  **(2)** Within 30 days after the end of the quarter in which a contract — that has been entered into in relation to the activities of a government entity and that has a value of $10,000 or less — is amended so that its value exceeds $10,000, the head of the government entity shall cause to be published in electronic form the information referred to in paragraphs (1)(a) to (f) with respect to the contract as amended.
+  **(2)** Within 30 days after the end of the quarter in which a contract that has been entered into in relation to the activities of a government entity and that has a value of $10,000 or less is amended so that its value exceeds $10,000, **or within 60 days after the end of that quarter if that quarter is the fourth quarter**, the head of the government entity shall cause to be published in electronic form the information referred to in paragraphs (1)(a) to (f) with respect to the contract as amended.

-  **(3)** Within 30 days after the end of the quarter in which a contract referred to in subsection (1) or (2) is amended so that its value is increased or decreased, the head of the government entity shall cause to be published in electronic form the value of the contract as amended.
+  **(3)** Within 30 days after the end of the quarter in which a contract referred to in subsection (1) or (2) is amended so that its value is increased or decreased, **or within 60 days after the end of that quarter if that quarter is the fourth quarter**, the head of the government entity shall cause to be published in electronic form the value of the contract as amended.

 ### Section 87